geo4lib/geo4lib.github.io/docs/blog/posts/meeting-topics-2025.md

 **December 10: Allmaps**

-:   [Allmaps](https://allmaps.org) is a service for georeferencing IIIF maps.
-We’ll hear updates from the community and explore how we are using Allmaps (and how we could do more).
+:   Planning for the next Geo4Lib Community sprint

 ---